Teaching Assistant Guide

 “Being a TA can be a deeply personal and impactful experience for both the TA and their students.
 Entering grad school, that made me both excited and nervous.
 TA training, resources, and support staff from both my Department and College have helped me feel more confident every step of the way, from handling my very first section to the wide variety of responsibilities and situations in the years since.”

-TAs at UW can perform different functions.
-You might lead a discussion section or lab, host office hours, grade, supervise field work, or do many other things!
-Clarity about your role and duties should come from the main instructor of your assigned course.
+TAs at UW-Madison can perform different functions.
+You might lead a discussion section or lab, host office hours, grade, supervise field work, and/or do many other things!
+Clarity about your role and duties should come from the lead instructor of your assigned course.

-As a TA you are a university employee.
-Take a few minutes to familiarize yourself with the Graduate Assistants Policies and Procedures (GAPP), the HR policies that govern TA appointments.
+As a TA, you are a university employee.
+Take a few minutes to familiarize yourself with the Graduate Assistantship Policies and Procedures (GAPP), which are the HR policies that govern TA appointments.

-One of the most important connections you can make is to local TA support systems.
+One of the most important connections you can make is the connection to local TA support systems.
 TA trainings and resources are often organized by the hiring department or school/college.
-Reach out to your main course instructor, Director of Graduate Studies, or other department support person to find out more.
+Reach out to your lead instructor, your department’s Director of Graduate Studies, or another department support person to find out more.

-This guide is a collaboration between the CTLM and UW’s two largest TA-employing colleges: Engineering and Letters & Science.
+This guide is a collaboration between the CTLM and UW-Madison’s two largest TA-employing colleges, Engineering and Letters & Science.

 Contributing units include: